zzz0072/rtenv-1/documentation/kernel-internal.md

 * kernel switches to a user task.
     * Done by
-        * Write task stack to process stack pointer
+        * Writes r0 (usually system result, See: `Procedure Call Standard for the ARM Architecture`) to process stack pointer
-        * Set CONTROL register options
+        * Sets CONTROL register options
             * Use process stack pointer
-            * Use Unprivileged level
+            * Use unprivileged level
+        * CPU jumps to return address which stored at SVC_Handler (See: `ISR`)
-* When a system call is invoked in the user task or an interrupt occurred, kernel resumes.
+* When a system call is invoked in a user task or an interrupt occurred, kernel resumes.
 * kernel runs system call or handle interrupt.
     * timer interrupt will run periodically to force context switch and implements sleep system call.
 * kernel pushes current task to read queue or waiting queue (only if sleep or wait interrupt).
-* kernel decides to run next user task by priority order from waiting queue or to run current task.
+* kernel decides to run next user task by priority order from waiting queue or decides to run current task.

-# Interrupt service routine (ISR)
+# Interrupt service routine (`ISR`)
 3 ISRs are implemented in rtenv.
 They are

 * SysTick_Handler